JakubDziworski/JakubDziworski.github.io/_posts/2016-06-19-solid-open-closed-principle.md

 ---
 layout: post
-title: Solid in practice [1/5] - Single Responsibility Principle
+title: Solid in practice [2/5] - Open Closed Principle
 categories: [Solid in practice]
-tags: [solid,srp,single responsibility priniciple]
+tags: [solid,op,open,closed,principle]
 fullview: true
 comments: true
 ---

 <iframe width="420" height="315" src="https://www.youtube.com/embed/9XY7ijQuo8A" frameborder="0" allowfullscreen></iframe>

-The screencast contains explanation of single responsible principle.
+This is the second episode of the series.
+The screencast contains explanation of open closed principle.
 It also gives an practical example of a class violating this principle and how to fix it.